 Management and Security of Personal Information

-The School’s staff are required to respect the confidentiality of students’, parents’ and guardians’ personal information and the privacy of individuals.
+The School’s staff are required to respect the confidentiality of students’, parents’ and local support persons’ personal information and the privacy of individuals.
 The School has in place steps to protect the personal information the School holds from misuse, interference, loss, unauthorised access, modification or disclosure, by use of various methods including locked storage of paper records, physical security of servers, use of firewalls and restricted access rights to computerised records via logins and passwords.

 The School endeavours to ensure that the personal information it holds is accurate, complete and up to date, relevant and not misleading.
 A person may seek to update their personal information held by the School at any time.